Last updated on June 20th, 2023 at 03:49 pm

 Here’s a quick look at where to eat in Hatch:

 The Outlaw Saloon is where you’ll find the best food in Hatch.
-We ended up eating dinner here several nights, and I was quite impressed with the quality.
+We’ve eaten here several times, and I’ve always quite impressed with the quality.
 The BBQ Chicken Sandwich was huge, with large chunks of juicy chicken, bathed in BBQ sauce.
 The Grilled Chicken Salad was an impressive mound of food.
 The Saloon is also well-known in the area for the quality of its steaks – with the meat sourced locally.
 They even have a cook-your-own-steak option with a common grill in a back room (you get a discount on the price if you cook your own).
 Note that this is a 21 and older establishment, so you’ll need to order take out from here if feeding the little ones.

 Sevier Coffee Company